Stary Dzierzgoń

 Stary Dzierzgoń is a village in Sztum County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Stary Dzierzgoń.
-It lies approximately 26 km east of Sztum and 77 km south-east of the regional capital Gdańsk.

 Before 1772 the area was part of Kingdom of Poland, in 1772-1945 it was called Alt Christburg and was on the border of East Prussia and West Prussia.
 For the history of the region, see History of Pomerania.